jclapis/quantum-course-docs/docs/quantum-algorithms/shors-algorithm.md

 For $a=11$ and $b=21$, the pattern (1, 11, 16, 8, 4, 2) repeats forever.
 This pattern contains 6 entries, so we say that the function **$11^x \mod 21$ has period 6** (also called **order 6**).

-More generally, the period of the modular exponentation function is the smallest value of $p$ that satisfies this equation:
+More generally, the period of the modular exponentiation function is the smallest value of $p$ that satisfies this equation:

 $$
 a^p \mod b = 1, \qquad p > 0